kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History

+2016: First iterations of this KEP, but code never landed upstream.
+Kubernetes 1.25: Support for stateless pods merged (alpha) Kubernetes 1.27: Support for stateless pods rework to rely on idmap mounts (alpha)

 <!--
 Major milestones in the lifecycle of a KEP should be tracked in this section.